Resources for sustainable, affordable travel

 Aussie House Sitters

 As both Kiwi and Aussie House Sitters are based on the same platform, we already knew our way around, which made the set-up process a breeze.
 The search functionality works the same way as Kiwi House Sitter’s.
 Another advantage is the ability to link to your Kiwi House Sitter reviews (and vice versa) if you use both platforms.
+This helped us secure our first house sit in Australia only a few days after signing up to Aussie House Sitters at the beginning of 2020.

 In between house sits, we stay in short-term rental accommodation.
 This gives us some home comforts like a kitchen to prepare our own meals and (ideally) our own bathroom.
 At the same time, we support locals and their small business, and with the help and knowledge of our hosts, we get to see and learn about the local community in ways we never could if we stayed in an anonymous hotel.

-As full-time travelers, we source a large percentage of our accommodation through Airbnb, because:
+With our nomadic lifestyle, we source a large percentage of our accommodation through Airbnb, because:

 - Short-term rental accommodation is usually more affordable than hotel accommodation.